uwaacf/SAD-2020/README.md

 ## Personal Pages
 Each personal page will include the following:
-* a detailed wanted poster of their name, punishment, and description of their crime
+* image of the cell
+* a criminal report of the person
 * appreciation notes

 ## Game Page
-The game page will detail a game (TBD)
+Jailbreak: run a specific distance to get out of jail.
+* completing the game changes the state of the cells (optional)

 ## Getting Started
 * Clone the repository (make sure you have permissions to modify!)